 Electrical stimulation uses a low-voltage electric energy to stimulate your pelvic muscles.

 Pelvic floor therapy isn’t a quick fix for pelvic floor disorders and requires patience and persistence.
 But with time and effort, you will notice a significant improvement in your symptoms.

-To learn more about pelvic floor therapy and how it may help you, call Dr. Kellogg’s office, or book an appointment using the convenient online booking tool.
+To learn more about pelvic floor therapy and how it may help you, call us today to book and appointment.